acearchive/legacy-artifact-action/README.md

 ensure submitted artifact files are valid and for uploading new artifact files when commits are pushed or pull requests are merged.

+This mode also creates a new UnixFS directory containing links to all the files in artifacts in the repository, which will be uploaded to Web3.Storage or an IPFS pinning service if the necessary parameters are set (see below).

 `history` mode is useful for re-hosting content from the archive in bulk.
 Because IPFS uses content-based addressing, links to files don't always necessarily point to the latest version of that file.
 To ensure that old links